egrinstein/egrinstein.github.io/_posts/2017-11-15-matplotlib.md

 ## Tips and extras

 1. There are many ways of customizing plots, by adding titles, changing objects and lines, changing the axis...Think that this is all done in the graph, that is the Axes, level.
 Think of adding a title as Adding a mini-Axes of text to your Axes.
-2. If something is badly aligned, if ticks are overlapping, think that subplot Axes overlap, specially when it comes to titles and ticks. using $plt.tight\_layout()$ usually solves it.
+2. If something is badly aligned, if ticks are overlapping, think that subplot Axes overlap, specially when it comes to titles and ticks. using **plt.tight\_layout()** usually solves it.
 3. There are different types of plot, such as scatter plots, heatmaps, polar plots and others.
 You can easily mix together many kinds of plots in a figure.
 Again, think in terms of Figures and Axes.
 Choose an Axes, draw however many plots you want, even one on top of the other, and go to the next one.